youurayy/hyperctl/readme.md

 # delete the network
 .\hyperctl.ps1 delnet

+# installs local docker cli (docker.exe) and helps you configure it to connect
+# to the docker running on the master node
+.\hyperctl.ps1 docker

+# walks you through a file sharing setup between local machine and the master node,
+# so that you can work with docker volumes.
+# this is semi-interactive so that your password is never stored anywhere insecurely.
+# this also means that you have to repeat this if you restart the master node.
+# alternatively, you can add the mount into master's fstab with a password= option.
+.\hyperctl.ps1 share

+# TODO
+.\hyperctl.ps1 talos

 # NOTE if Hyper-V stops working after a Windows update, do:
 # Windows Security -> App & Browser control -> Exploit protection settings -> Program settings ->